WHAT IS A BUILDING PERMIT?

 - California Green Building Standards

 These codes are followed by all California cities and counties with some minor modification depending on the jurisdiction.
 The Community Development Department also enforces certain State of California requirements for minimum housing, energy conservation, workers' compensation certificates, and access for the physically disabled.
+For more information on the adopted California Building Codes and local ordinances, please visit the California Building Standards Commission.

 WHO CAN OBTAIN A PERMIT?